alterNERDtive/EDDiscovery-wiki/Home.md

 6.2 is releasing at the same time as 2.3 Commaders.
 Featuring:

 * [[New Load out panel|Using the Load Out Panel]] with Coriolis integration.
 Track the modules on your ship.
 Export to Corolis (excepting any Engineer modifications which Frontier does not currently tell us above via Journals)
 * [[New Sythesis panel|Using the Synthesis Panel]].
 Show what enhancements you can make with your available resources.
 Set up a wish list and it will tell you want you can make and what you need to make more.
 * [[Updated voice support|Using voice packs]] for all new journal events
 * [[New Mission panel|Using the Missions panel]].
 Display current missions and past missions, total rewards.
+* Ship information is sent to EDSM
+* Improvements to importing systems into trilateration
+* 2.3 Journal entries added

 # Current 6.1
 6.1 is out!
 Featuring: